 Samsung Galaxy A20 is available in three different colors.
 Black which is always a favorite, red for those who want something a bit more spicy and deep blue for those who want something more neutral and don’t like to black.

 Even though the Samsung Galaxy A20 is a budget phone from Samsung, it doesn’t mean they haven’t put effort into it.
 The Samsung Galaxy A20 is equipped with a 6.4-inch super AMOLED display.
 Though we do want to note that the display only has HD+ resolution, but it’s still better than what you usually find in your budget smartphones.
-There is a small V-cut on the top middle of the display where the front camera is placed so if you’ don’t like the notch, this might be a deal breaker for you, though personally, it didn’t really bother us at all.
-With a trained eye, you might see some fuzziness on the edges of the text while viewing the display, but the display still offers superb contrast and close to neutral whites and option to choose between four color presets.
-It might not be the best display seen on a smartphone, but more than capable to offer enjoyable viewing moments if you’re into watching YouTube, Netflix or Prime movies from your phone.
+There is a small V-cut on the top middle of the display where the front camera is placed so if you’ don’t like the notch, this might be a deal-breaker for you, though personally, it didn’t really bother us at all.
+With a trained eye, you might see some fuzziness on the edges of the text while viewing the display, but the display still offers superb contrast and close to neutral whites and the option to choose between four color presets.
+It might not be the best display seen on a smartphone, but more than capable to offer enjoyable viewing moments if you’re into watching YouTube, Netflix, or Prime movies from your phone.

 Samsung Galaxy A20 is equipped with a 4000 mAh battery giving it enough power to run for a full day.
 Samsung has also thrown in their fast charging giving the phone even more mileage for the day.
 The old Mini USB has also turned into a USB-C meaning you won’t need to worry anymore which way to plug it in.